General Synthetic-Powered Inference

 \paragraph{Visualization.} All protein visualizations were performed using UCSF ChimeraX~\citep{pettersen2021ucsf}, developed by the Resource for Biocomputing, Visualization, and Informatics at the University of California, San Francisco, with support from National Institutes of Health R01-GM129325 and the Office of Cyber Infrastructure and Computational Biology, National Institute of Allergy and Infectious Diseases.

-\subsection{Hypothesis testing for win rate comparison between LLMs}
+\subsection{Hypothesis Testing for Win Rate Comparison between LLMs}

 \paragraph{Testing the null hypothesis.} In this setting, we aim to test whether \texttt{model A} performs better than \texttt{model B} in terms of win rate.
-Formally, we test the null hypothesis that the win rate of \texttt{model A} over \texttt{model B} equal to $0.5$, rejecting it when we have sufficient evidence that \texttt{model A} wins more frequently.
+Formally, we test the null hypothesis that the win rate of \texttt{model A} over \texttt{model B} is at most $0.5$, rejecting it when we have sufficient evidence that \texttt{model A} wins more frequently.